 I have been to many places where three out of four visitors are swinging a camera or perhaps at least a camera phone.
 Everyone wants to capture their own memories, whether the weather is perfect or not, the angle just right, or the crowd cooperative.
 Niagara Falls It’s understandable.
-After all, they are your memories. … Continue reading Planning a little thing?
+After all, they are your memories. … Continue reading Photography for a small wedding – Jonathan Ment Photography

 Tracy and Brian’s intimate fall wedding was booked on short notice, really it was a civil ceremony with flair, officiated by Judge Noreen Valcich from the village of Tannersville.
 As with other intimate wedding celebrations, as photographer I found myself right in the middle of what was essentially a loving recommitment ceremony.
 The smaller the … Continue reading Love in the Mountains Witness This

 What if rather than 90 guests at an eight-hour wedding there were 45 at two four-hour celebrations.